 Measure and cut your fabric to 18″ x 22″.
 It is easiest and most accurate to do this with a rotary cutter and cutting mat.

 On the shorter edge of the fabric (18″), fold the fabric onto the wrong side 3/4″.
+This step is easy with a hem gauge.
 Press as you go with an iron.
 This will create a casing for the elastic.

-Make sure your fold is even all the way across, and pin in a few places to hold.
+Make sure your fold is even all the way across, and pin in a few places to hold it in place.

 Next repeat for the opposite end of the fabric (18″ again).